Lillelid murders: Autopsies

 Six-year-old Tabitha was shot once in the head with a small-caliber weapon, with the bullet entering the left side of her skull, traveling downward, and exiting behind her right ear.
 The wound caused immediate brain death.
 Hospitalized, she remained on life support until her uncle, who had been named her custodian, gave permission for several of her organs to be donated.
 Physicians harvested her heart, liver, gallbladder, kidneys, pancreas, spleen, and adrenal glands.
 Tabitha was pronounced dead one day after the shooting.

+Vidar, Delfina, and Tabitha were buried together at Edgewood Cemetery in their hometown of Knoxville.

 Peter Lillelid

 Two-year-old Peter was shot twice with a small-caliber weapon.
 One shot entered behind his right ear and exited near his right eye.
 A second gunshot penetrated his back and exited through his chest.
 He was transported by a Lifestar helicopter to the pediatric intensive care unit at the University of Tennessee Memorial Hospital in Knoxville, where he was listed in critical condition.
-Peter required vigorous resuscitation, having sustained a contusion to his right lung with some residual bleeding in his right chest cavity.
+Peter survived and was left disabled, he required vigorous resuscitation having sustained a contusion to his right lung with some residual bleeding in his right chest cavity.
 Doctors removed his damaged eye 11 days after the shootings.
 He remained in the hospital for 17 days before being transferred to a Knoxville rehabilitation center.